theresamariaM/matsim-lausitz/README.md

 ### Note

 Handling of large files within git is not without problems (git lfs files are not included in the zip download; we have to pay; ...).
-In consequence, large files, both on the input and on the output side, reside at https://svn.vsp.tu-berlin.de/repos/public-svn/matsim/scenarios/countries/de/leipzig .
+In consequence, large files, both on the input and on the output side, reside at https://svn.vsp.tu-berlin.de/repos/public-svn/matsim/scenarios/countries/de/lausitz .

 ----
 ### Run the MATSim Template scenario

-The Leipzig scenario has a command line interface providing the following options:
+The Lausitz scenario has a command line interface providing the following options:

 ![Scenario CLI](scenarios/cli.png "Scenario CLI")

 It can be used by using either of these methods:

-##### ... using an IDE, e.g. Eclipse, IntelliJ - Alternative 1: use cloned/downloaded matsim-leipzig repository
+##### ... using an IDE, e.g. Eclipse, IntelliJ - Alternative 1: use cloned/downloaded matsim-lausitz repository
 (Requires either cloning or downloading the repository.)

 1. Set up the project in your IDE.
 1. Make sure the project is configured as maven project.
-1. Run the JAVA class `src/main/java/org/matsim/run/RunTemplateScenario.java`.
+1. Run the JAVA class `src/main/java/org/matsim/run/RunLausitzScenario.java`.
 1. "Open" the output directory.
 You can drag files into VIA as was already done above.
 1. Edit the config file or adjust the run class.
 Re-run MATSim.